• Skip to primary navigation

 Frosting

-• Combine butter, shortening, and granulated sugar in the bowl of a stand mixer fitted with a paddle attachment.
+• Combine butter and sugar in the bowl of a stand mixer fitted with a paddle attachment.
 Beat on medium-speed until creamy and well-combined.

 • Add coconut milk and vanilla extract and stir to combine

 • Turn mixer speed up to medium-high and beat for 6 minutes.
-Scrape down the sides and bottom of the bowl and beat again at least another 6 minutes.
+Scrape down the sides and bottom of the bowl and beat again at least another 6 minutes, until frosting is smooth.

 • Test the frosting by tasting or rubbing between your fingers, it should not be gritty or grainy at all.
 If it still is, carefully scrape the sides and bottom of your mixing bowl again and stir again on high speed until no longer grainy.

 • Once your cakes are cool, ice them by placing one layer on your serving dish and applying an even layer of frosting to the top.
-Sprinkle liberally with shredded coconut.
+Sprinkle liberally with some of the shredded coconut.

 Notes